-Matt Goerzen is a researcher at Data & Society, where he’s establishing a cohesive framework for discussing media vulnerabilities by importing terms-of-craft from computer security research.
+Matt Goerzen is an alumnus of Data & Society, where he established a cohesive framework for discussing media vulnerabilities by importing terms-of-craft from computer security research.
 In 2016 he received an MA in Communications Studies, after a course of study with anthropologist Gabriella Coleman at McGill University.
 His thesis, “Critical Trolling,” advances a politically-neutral definition of trolling, before tracing the involved techniques back from early-internet gray hat hacking communities through to the pre-internet artistic avant-garde.
 Ultimately, it examines an emerging class of contemporary artist trolls who function in a decidedly liberal, “critical” mode, and differentiates them from the subcultural trolls common to communities like 4chan.
 Goerzen received a BFA from Concordia University and a BJ (Bachelor of Journalism) from Carleton University.

 Matt Goerzen